grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/11 generating-uuids.md

 ## Generate v1 UUIDs

-Universally unique identifiers are handy in many scenarios, as k6 doesn't have built-in support for version 1 UUID, you'll have to resort to third-party libraries.
+As k6 doesn't have built-in support for version 1 UUID, you'll have to use a third-party library.

 This example uses a Node.js library called [uuid](https://www.npmjs.com/package/uuid) and [Browserify](http://browserify.org/) (to make it work in k6).
 For this to work, we first need to go through a few required steps:

 1. Make sure you have the necessary prerequisites installed: